jsieving/SoftSysMarauders/reports/report.md

 `entities.c`: Includes code for initializing an entity when a new player joins, removing and updating players, changing the background based on mouse clicks for different floors, and calling draw functions to show the relevant players on the screen.

 `main.c`: Runs the program.
-Creates a client thread, calls the initialization functions, and then calls the functions that run the app in a while loop.
+Creates a client thread, calls the initialization functions, and then calls the functions that run the GUI in a while loop.

 ## Current State